"Rabbi Levitas of Yavneh said: Be extremely lowly of spirit, for the end

-be excessively proud of ourselves and our talents.
+be excessively proud of ourselves or our talents.
 We certainly must not

-identify too strongly with that bit of flesh into which G-d breathed
+identify too strongly with that little bit of flesh into which G-d breathed

 our souls, "for the end of man is worms."

-Our mishna's language may strike us.
+Our mishna's language strikes us.
 Be extremely lowly ("me'od me'od" ("very

 very") in Hebrew).
 R. Levitas does not mince his words.
 Go to an extreme;

 treat yourself like dirt.
 Consider yourself and your body as the rotting